Why Reporting is Important

 We ask all recipients to report their pregnancies and pregnancy outcomes.
 We have tracked this information since our inception in order to maintain family limits and determine pregnancy rates.
 However, over the years we have found many reasons why tracking this information is important for our families and for our donors.

 Some TSBC families are very open about having used a sperm donor while other families are more private about their path to family building.
-Regardless of the level of openness within a family, reporting pregnancies has many important benefits for families, donors and other recipients for the following reasons.
+Regardless of the level of openness within a family, reporting pregnancies to TSBC has many important benefits for families, donors and other recipients for the following reasons.

 Ten Family Limit